w41t3r/Portfolio-architecte-sophie-bluel/README.md

 **Modal window**

-  - A modal window displaying all jobs and allowing them to be deleted.
+  - A modal window displaying all works and allowing them to be deleted.

   - A modal window for adding works with a photo, title and category.